 What do you want to be known for in the wedding industry?

 When we start our businesses in the wedding industry, we're often happy with any work that walks through the door.
-And this means that we take on customers who we don't really like – maybe their style isn't our favorite, or their weddings are not the kind of weddings we really want to do.
+This means that we take on customers who we don't really like – maybe their style isn't our favorite, or their weddings are not the kind of weddings we really want to do.

-I talked a lot about this in this blog post, and I want to reiterate the sentiment that YOU get to decide you want to work with, and who you don't.
+I talked a lot about this in this blog post, and I want to reiterate the sentiment that YOU get to decide who you want to work with and who you don't.
 So as you explore niching down in your wedding industry business, I want you to answer what *YOU* want to be known for.

 What kind of weddings really trip your trigger?